AlfredBr/Excel-Blazor-Web-AddIn/README.md

 - as a standard webpage in a browser
 - in an Excel TaskPane after you load the *manifest.xml* file into Microsoft Excel

 Important: To load the manifest.xml file, you'll have to setup the */manifest* folder as a share on your machine and then use the ```Excel Trust Center``` to add that shared folder name to the ```Trusted Catalogs Table```.
 (There are lots of tutorials about this.)  *You must do this step!
-Visual Studio won't side-load the addin like the default template does.*
+Visual Studio will NOT side-load the addin into Excel like the default template does.*